 Did you know that temperature, humidity and plant vibration are all important factors in tomato pollination?
-And if tomatoes do not pollinate successfully, there will be few if any tomatoes?
+If tomato blossoms are not pollinated successfully, there will be few if any tomatoes.

-I learned this lesson the hard way.
 One season, I decided to keep my tomato beds covered all day and night.
 I thought that by keeping the plants consistently as warm as possible, inside their plastic tents, they would be more productive.
-Instead, the majority of the blossoms quickly turned brown soon after blooming and fell off.
-The browned blossoms did not result in tomatoes.
-The few blossoms that stayed on the plant did produce tomatoes but they were few.
-I also noticed this happening with the tomato plants I was growing in my greenhouse where there is only one small vent.
-I kept the door closed to the greenhouse, again to keep the plants nice and warm.
+Instead, the majority of the blossoms quickly turned brown and fell off.
+No fruit was produced from these blossoms.
+I also noticed this happening with the tomato plants I was growing in my small greenhouse where there is only one vent in the ceiling.

-In Holly's report, she says that optimum fruit set occurs within a very narrow night temperature range of between 60° F and 70° F. So, when tomato plants experience night temperatures lower than 55° F or above 75° F, interference with the growth of pollen tubes prevents normal fertilization.
+Optimum fruit set occurs within a very narrow night temperature range of between 60° F and 70° F. So, when tomato plants experience night temperatures lower than 55° F or above 75° F, interference with the growth of pollen tubes prevents normal fertilization.
 The pollen may even become sterile, thus causing the blossoms to drop.
-AHA!!
-Also, high daytime temperatures, rain, or prolonged humid conditions also hamper good fruit set.
-If the humidity is too low, the pollen will be too dry and will not adhere to the stigma.
-If the humidity is too high, the pollen will not shed readily.
-Pollen grains may then stick together, resulting in poor or nonexistent pollination.
-My guess is that by keeping my plants covered day and night never allowed the temperature to cool down at night from high daytime temperatures and probably held in too much humidity for the pollen to work right.